Kiara T. Dunbar

 i know a strong thing when i see one,

-this skin is thicker than honey
+this skin is thick as honey

-sharper than your tongue
+sharper than a man’s tongue

 and when heaven calls, it’s because i died